What is eventing?

 The perfect cross-country ride would incur no jumping faults or time penalties to be added to the Dressage score.

-The third phase, stadium jumping, tests the same horse and rider pair’s precision over a series of brightly painted fences made of lightweight rails that can easily be knocked down.
-As the final phase, show jumping tests the stamina and recovery of the horse after the tiring cross-county test.
+The jumping phases always follow Dressage in Eventing.
+Stadium jumping tests the same horse and rider pair’s precision over a series of brightly painted fences made of lightweight rails that can easily be knocked down.
+Agility and precision at speed are the critical requirements of Stadium Jumping.

 Knocking a rail or having a refusal or run out costs four penalty points.
-Show jumping is also timed; every second over the maximum allowed time accumulates additional points.
+Stadium Jumping is timed; every second over the maximum allowed time accumulates additional points.

 How is stadium jumping scored?